 Here is how the Market Competitive Salary Guideline Scale (MSCGS) can be used:

-Boards of Directors and Executive Director will find the MCSGS helpful when establishing a fair wage scale for employees, when budgeting, and when recruiting new employees.
+Boards of Directors and Executive Directors will find the MCSGS helpful when establishing a fair wage scale for employees, when budgeting, and when recruiting new employees.
 There is a shortage of Early Childhood Educators in Manitoba, so the best paying centres are more likely to be successful hiring the best staff.
-If the MCSGS 2017-2018 is not yet affordable to the centre, MCCA recommends the organization consider a MCSGS from previous years.
+If the MCSGS 2018-2019 is not affordable to the centre, MCCA recommends the organization consider a MCSGS from previous years.
 Many options are available, including:

 Early Childhood Educators and Child Care Assistants will find the MSCGS helpful when seeking employment or discussing compensation with their current employer.
 Before accepting a new position, ask what MSCGS the child care centre is using, along with your other questions about the centre’s curriculum, employee benefits, work hours, etc.

 As an advocacy tool to ensure elected officials and government representatives are aware of the need for funding policies that enable all employers to provide market competitive wages in order to recruit and retain the ECEs required by provincial licensing requirements.

 More information about the MCSGS and compensation is available here: